Negativland: 2000s

-In 2003, members of Negativland contributed their efforts to Creative Commons, a non-profit organization devoted to expanding the range of creative works available for others to legally build upon and share by providing alternative copyright licenses.
-In September 2002, Negativland spoofed Clear Channel radio stations in an audio track broadcast by pirate radio broadcasters jamming a Seattle Clear Channel station while the National Association of Broadcasters met in the city.
+In 2003, members of Negativland contributed their efforts to Creative Commons.
+In September 2002, Negativland parodied Clear Channel radio stations in an audio track broadcast by pirate radio broadcasters jamming a Seattle Clear Channel station while the National Association of Broadcasters met in the city.

-Former member Don Joyce long hosted a weekly radio show called Over the Edge most Thursdays at midnight on KPFA.
-Recordings of some noteworthy episodes of the show have been released by Seeland in its Over the Edge series.

 In September 2005, to celebrate the 25th anniversary of the band, Negativland curated an art exhibit in Manhattan's Gigantic Artspace gallery, formerly located at 59 Franklin Street.
-The exhibit, Negativlandland, included a number of pieces of artwork from and inspired by Negativland recordings, video projection of music videos created by the band and others, and some artwork created specifically for the show, such as an animatronic Abraham Lincoln figure (inspired by the band's Lincoln cut-up piece "God Bull" from the album No Business) and a hands-on exhibit featuring the Booper, the audio-processing unit that band member David Wills (a.k.a.
-The Weatherman) assembled out of old radio parts.
+The exhibit, Negativlandland, included a number of pieces of artwork from and inspired by Negativland recordings, video projection of music videos created by the band and others, and some artwork created specifically for the show, such as an animatronic Abraham Lincoln figure (inspired by the band's "God Bull" from No Business) and a hands-on exhibit featuring the "Booper", a synthesizer built by the band's David "the Weatherman" Wills.
 The show appeared in Minneapolis on May 12, 2006, at Creative Electric Studios.

 2010s

+Former member Don Joyce long hosted the weekly radio show Over the Edge on KPFA in Berkeley, California.
+In 2015, following Joyce's death, the show was taken over by Jon "Wobbly" Leidecker (who had joined Negativland in 2011) and Robert Cole.
+Recordings of some noteworthy episodes of the show have been released by Seeland in its Over the Edge series.
-Former band member Ian Allen died on January 17, 2015 at 56 years old due to complications from heart valve surgery.
-On July 22, 2015, Don Joyce, group member and host of Over The Edge, died of heart failure at the age of 71.
-On April 19, 2016, Richard Lyons died from complications of nodular melanoma following his 57th birthday party in a nursing facility.

-The band's album, Over the Edge Vol. 9: The Chopping Channel, was released on October 21, 2016.
-Select copies of the album include a bag containing two grams of Don Joyce's cremated remains.
+Former band member Ian Allen died on January 17, 2015, at 56 years old due to complications from heart valve surgery.
+On July 22, 2015, Don Joyce died of heart failure at the age of 71.
+On April 19, 2016, Richard Lyons died from complications of nodular melanoma at a nursing facility, aged 57.
+Select copies of the band's 2016 album Over the Edge Vol. 9: The Chopping Channel included a bag containing two grams of Joyce's cremated remains.

 In 2019, True False was released.

 2020s

-The album The World Will Decide was released on November 13, 2020, and features contributions from Allen, Joyce, and Lyons.
+The album The World Will Decide was released on November 13, 2020.

 Legacy

 Rivers Cuomo of Weezer wrote a song titled "Negativland" about the band in 1993.
 The song was eventually released in 2011 on Cuomo's solo album Alone III: The Pinkerton Years.

 Artists such as Girl Talk have cited Negativland as an influence.
 Fatboy Slim sampled a Negativland song that, according to Hosler, itself sampled a Christian children's album from the 1960s in an unauthorized fashion.
-Vice writer Peter Holslin wrote in 2014, "These days, what Negativland does is pretty much di rigueur[sic] in Internet meme culture—collage, mashups, reappropriation, recontextualization.
+Vice writer Peter Holslin wrote in 2014: "These days, what Negativland does is pretty much di rigueur[sic] in Internet meme culture—collage, mashups, reappropriation, recontextualization.
 But these guys were doing this stuff long before the age of YouTube and Tumblr, decades before it was cool."